London, Belgrade

 London (Лондон) is an urban neighborhood of Belgrade, the capital of Serbia.
-It is located in Belgrade's municipality of Stari Grad, in city's downtown.
+It is located in Belgrade's municipality of Stari Grad, in the city's downtown.

 Location

 London is located around the crossroads of two central streets of Belgrade, Kralja Milana and Kneza Miloša street, just 500 m south of Terazije, central Belgrade, between Terazije and Cvetni Trg.
-North of it is Andrićev Venac, short, artistic promenade (with artificial stream) dedicated to the novelist and Nobel prize laureate Ivo Andrić and the surrounding neighborhood which encompasses Novi Dvor, seat of the President of Serbia and one of the main pharmacies in Belgrade,1 Maj.
+North of it is Andrićev Venac, short, artistic promenade (with artificial stream) dedicated to the novelist and Nobel Prize laureate Ivo Andrić and the surrounding neighborhood which encompasses Novi Dvor, seat of the President of Serbia and one of the main pharmacies in Belgrade,1 Maj.
 Along the Kralja Milana Street is also a Park Aleksandrov on the north and Beograđanka, the tallest building in downtown Belgrade, on the south.

 History

 19th century

 The building of the new hotel was constructed at the crossroad in 1873.
 As the hotel was named "London", after the capital of the United Kingdom, soon the entire surrounding area became known as London, too.
 As the National Assembly of Serbia at that time was located one block away, at the crossroad of the Kraljice Natalije and Kneza Miloša streets, the main guest were the deputies during the parliamentary recesses.
 It was a humble, low and unrepresentative edifice, so sometimes the deputies held sessions in the "Kasina" hotel on the Terazije square.

 In this period, London was the eastern border of urban Belgrade.
 The commercial zone, with grocery stores (čaršija), spread from Terazije to London, while from this point on, the gardens and fields extended to the east until the marshy pond where the Slavija Square is today, where local population went for duck hunting.

 Across the London building, in the Masarikova Street, is the headquarters of the Belgrade electric company.
 The dispatch center was built from 1962 to 1968.
 The building is located on the very spot where the first electric light in Belgrade was lit in 1882.
 At that time it was the "Proleće" kafana, later renamed to "Hamburg".

+After her divorce from King Milan, and his abdication in 1889, Queen Natalie lived in the neighborhood, close to the present location of Beograđanka.
+Trying to remove Milan's pro-Austrian influence on his son, the young king Alexander, the government of Nikola Pašić decided to pay a hefty sum to Milan to leave Serbia, as he was constantly in serious debts due to his philandering and gambling.
+Milan agreed but asked for Natalie to be sent out of Serbia, too, to silence her pro-Russian influence on their son.
+Natalie refused, so the government decided to expel the queen mother by force on 18 May 1891.